JaraTech/SynBio/Codon_Optimization/README.md

    - Scan the fasta file and convert into a 1-64 code sequence.
 7. Optimization.
 There are two methods:

-   A) Sampling: this method substitute every codon by a codon encoding for the same aminoacid, taking the relative frequence as the probability for substitution.
+   A) Sampling: this method substitute every codon by a synonym codon, taking the relative frequence as the probability for substitution.
 A given position might remain the same.
-It is a randomized process and everytime will result something different.
+It is a randomized process and everytime will have different results.
     - Generate list of probabilities.
     - Substitute every position.
 Get codon and code sequences.

    B) Threshold: this method acts on those codons whose relative frequency is below the threshold.
 Every position in the sequence with such a codon is substituted by the synonym codon with the highest frequency.
-It is a fixed process based on the last four columns of the data table.
+It is a fixed process.
 It is needed to set the threshold.

 8. Quality checks.
 Detection of code errors and defective results.
 9. Save the files in a new directory.